tallguyjenks/RWorkflow/README.md

 nocite: '@*'
 ```

-you can also use the {`citr`} package to use an RStudio addin for citations
+you can also use the {`citr`} package to use an RStudio addin for citations, Now in newer versions of RStudio this integrates seamlessly with Zotero.

 # REPRODUCABILITY